Spacial/awesome-systools/README.md

 - [github personal-website](https://github.com/github/personal-website): Code that'll help you kickstart a personal website that showcases your work as a software developer.
 - [code-server](https://github.com/codercom/code-server): Run VS Code on a remote server.
 - [awesome-python-login-model](https://github.com/CriseLYJ/awesome-python-login-model): login access for webscrapping.
+- [baxx.dev](https://txt.black/~jack/baxx-dev.txt): It is a backup service with unix philosophy in mind, and curl as main interface and (soon) machine learning alerting.

 ### JSON